jillmpla/some_inspirational_quotes/README.md

 This project is licensed under the [MIT License](./LICENSE.txt).

-You are free to use, modify, and distribute this code for personal or commercial use.
-Attribution is appreciated.

 ## If you find this project useful, consider giving it a star! ⭐